databrary/www/databrary/input/pages/user-guide/code-of-ethics/investigators.md

 De-Identified Data, Non-Identifiable Data, and Metadata may be combined to identify research participants.
 De-Identified Data, Non-Identifiable Data, and Metadata may be combined with Recordings to identify individuals or cause them harm or embarrassment.
 These represent significant risks.

 Accordingly, in order to avoid risks associated with the identification of individuals depicted in recordings, which could potentially cause harm or embarrassment, Authorized Investigators promise to adhere to the following procedures for browsing and downloading, contributing data, and recording sharing permission levels as described below.

-[ADD LINKS IN HERE WHEN PAGES ARE COMPLETE]